 Family Tree Magazine subscription - Available in both print and Kindle editions, this is the most popular mainstream genealogy magazine right now.
 The issues include articles, how-to's, free forms, lists of resources and websites, and more.
 Because of the included templates (and because I just prefer magazines in physical form), I recommend the physical subscription for $27/year.

 USB, SanDisk, and CompactFlash Drives - Genealogists do a lot of scanning, and that means portable storage.
 If you know what size disk your genealogist's camera uses, you can't go wrong investing in a high speed, high capacity disk.
-USB thumb drives are universally helpful for anyone visiting repositories and scanning.
+Compatible USB thumb drives are universally helpful for anyone visiting repositories and scanning.

 Archival Storage Solutions - Preserving heirlooms, documents, and photos can get expensive.
 Archival storage supplies are always welcome and will ensure that future generations can enjoy these sentimental family items.
 Gift certificates are not available at Gaylord's, unfortunately, but archival boxes, folders, and photo sleeves are universally useful.

 Genetic Genealogy Books - Is your genealogist talking about DNA testing?
 There is a lot to learn in this emerging field, and either of the below books by Blaine T. Bettinger would be a great way to learn more.
-Whether someone has tested or is interested in testing their DNA, either title would be appropriate as to explore the science of DNA and how it can help with family history research. (affiliate links)
+Whether someone has tested or is interested in testing their DNA, either title would be appropriate as to explore the science of DNA and how it can help with family history research.

 Evidentia Software - This powerful software for PC and Mac can help genealogists solve vexing problems.
 Most software is created with a focus on people, but Evidentia's focus is on sources.
 The source-focus helps researchers dig deeper into every detail found in a particular document and presents the information in a way that allows for deeper analysis of the whole picture.
 Many family historians have never researched this way and it can help them make new breakthroughs for difficult research questions.
 For $29.99, this is a great deal.